MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P00-Making-a-Plan/content.md

 1. User can see recent movies from TheMovieDB
 1. User can see one Movie, including the poster and trailer
-1. User reviews are associated with one movie
+1. User reviews are associated with the corresponding movie
 1. Add 100% test coverage for all routes